ymgyt/syndicationd/README.md

 #### Category

 `Category` represents the category of the feed.
 You can specify any value as a category.
 The values that `synd` recognizes as categories are defined in [`categories.toml`](./categories.toml).
-You can override the default values with the `--categories` flag.
+Default values and additional categories can be added from the configuration file.

 ### Edit subscribed feed